Ivanclj/msia423-final-project/README.md

 │
 ├── docs                              <- A default Sphinx project; see sphinx-doc.org for details.
 │
-├── figures                           <- Generated graphics and figures to be used in reporting.
-│
 ├── models                            <- Trained model objects (TMOs), model predictions, and model evaluations.
 │
 ├── notebooks